- Dr Marc Geddes

 Guidance and Feedback Hours

-My research is all about the role of parliaments and legislatures and their place in democratic politics.
-So, I'm interested in:
+My research is about the role of parliaments and their place in democratic politics.
+Specifically, I'm interested in:

-- The role of evidence, knowledge and scientific advice in parliamentary settings; and,
+- The role of evidence, knowledge and scientific advice in parliamentary settings, within a wider context to understand the influence of different forms of knowledge on policy-making; and,

 - The way we can effectively study political phenomena, particularly engaging with debates on interpretive political science.

-In addition to my role at the University of Edinburgh, I am the Co-Convener for the Political Studies Association Parliaments Group, about which you can find out more here.
+In addition to my role at the University of Edinburgh, I am the Co-Convener for the Political Studies Association Parliaments Group.

-[Forthcoming] (2017) ‘Supporting Members’, in C. Leston-Bandeira and L. Thompson (eds.)
+(2018) ‘Supporting Members and Peers’, in C. Leston-Bandeira and L. Thompson (eds.)
 Exploring Parliament, Oxford: Oxford University Press.
-Co-author: Jessica Mulley.
+Co-author: J. Mulley.

 (2017) 'A Place Where MPs Try To Shine', commissioned article for Donmar Theatre production 'Committee...
 (A New Musical)'.
 More information here.

-(2017) 'New parliament offers new opportunities for impact', Research Professional, article published on 10 July (digital version here).
+(2017) 'New parliament offers new opportunities for impact', Research Professional.

 (2017) 'Weak Government, Strong Parliament?
-A preview of Theresa May's legislative challenges', LSE British Politics and Society Blog, published on 20 June here.
-Co-authors: Alexandra Meakin and Louise Thompson.
+A preview of Theresa May's legislative challenges', LSE British Politics and Society Blog.
+Co-authors: A. Meakin and L. Thompson.

-(2017) 'Dilemmas of Accountability: Will the Brexit committee succeed?', PSA Insight Blog, published on 30 March here.
+(2017) 'Dilemmas of Accountability: Will the Brexit committee succeed?', PSA Insight Blog.

 2016, PhD in Politics (Sheffield)